SirSaltySalmon/dspy-math-benchmarker/README.md

-# DSPy Math Problem Solver
+# DSPy Math Solver & Benchmarker

 A DSPy application that solves math problems, displays reasoning, and tracks accuracy.
 This is a beginner project to experiment with DSPy and errors are expected.